- Winnie Rice Latham

 In the 1880 census of Old Fields township, Wilson County: Stephen T. Jones, 25, wife Fortune, 22, and children Susan, 4, and Tempy A., 2.

-On 13 April 1884, Henry Joyner, 20, married Fortune Jones, 21, at Washington Farmer’s.
+On 13 April 1884, Henry Joyner, 20, married Fortune Jones, 21, at Washington Farmer’s in Wilson.
 Witnesses were G.D.
 Vick, Isial Williamson and Joseph Ricks.
-(Marriage and death records reveal that Henry and Fortune had at least one child, William Thomas Joyner, about 1884.)
+(Marriage and death records reveal that Henry and Fortune had at least two children, William Thomas Joyner, about 1884, and Eddie Lee Joyner, born in 1897.)

 The death certificate of widow Susie Dawes, who died in Toisnot township, Wilson County, on 26 July 1929, lists Stephen Jones and Fortnea Bailey as her parents.
 Dawes was born about 1874 in Jones Hill, Nash County.
 Fortnea Bailey was informant.